Fasut/Pull-request-demo/README.md

 # Pull-request-demo

-This is the readme file for this repo
+This is the readme file for this repository

 This repository is to demonstrate how pull requests are done